 \section{Authors}

 \textbf{A. Yazar} received his B.Sc. degree in electrical engineering from Eskisehir Osmangazi University, Eskisehir, Turkey in 2011, M.Sc. degree in electrical engineering from Bilkent University, Ankara, Turkey in 2013, and Ph.D. degree in electrical engineering from Istanbul Medipol University, Istanbul, Turkey in 2020.
-He is currently general coordinator of the Communications, Signal Processing, and Networking Center (CoSiNC) at Istanbul Medipol University.
-His current research interests are flexible waveform design, radio resource management techniques, and the role of machine learning in wireless communications.
+He is currently general coordinator as a member of the Communications, Signal Processing, and Networking Center (CoSiNC) at Istanbul Medipol University.
+His current research interests are radio resource management techniques and the role of machine learning in wireless communications systems.

 \ITUpar